rsdoiel/picking-up-nodestack/README.md

 		* You already use/understand an HTTP transaction (e.g. GET, POST, PUT, DELETE)
 		* Node shares the same event oriented process model as the Browser
 		* Add an basic understanding of NodeJS' module system and you're ready to go

+Note that Node doesn't guarantee you'll always be simplier, faster, easier, more performant and scalable.
+By supporting the same process model as the browser, the same programming language as the browser and by providing a very solid module system it goes a long way to starting you out closer to the goals of simpler, faster, easier, more performant and scalable.

+That is the end of the sales pitch.
+Now onto something more productive.

 ## Picking up Nodestack